memfault/interrupt/_posts/2024-04-20-coroutines.md

 <!-- excerpt start -->

-In the last year, it seems to me that there was quite a high activity about coroutines in C++.
+In the last few years, it seems to me that there was quite a high activity about coroutines in C++.
 That is, we got plenty of blog posts/videos on the topic of coroutines that are officially available since C++20.